Fullerton, California Therapists

 California

-An Overview of Mental Health Resources in Fullerton California
+Mental Health Resources in Fullerton California

-Fullerton is nestled in Orange County California with a population just over 140,000.
-As a suburb of the greater Los Angeles area it has what any big city suburb has – people who want or need mental health professional help and guidance.
+Fullerton is nestled in Orange County California with a population of just over 140,000.
+As a suburb of the greater Los Angeles area, it has what any big city suburb has – people who want or need mental health professional help and guidance.
 However, like much of California, the prevalence of mental health issues is outpacing the mental health services available.
 This imbalance in the system is thought to be caused by a rapid surge of growth – there are over 7 million more people in the Los Angeles area since 1995.

 The area is known for its diversity, not only in ethnic backgrounds but also in what there is to do in the area.
-To the north is Anaheim, home of Disneyland and many other theme parks are found nearby.
+To the north is Anaheim, home of Disneyland, and many other theme parks are found nearby.
 The city is also home to California State University’s largest campus with more than 40,000 students, nearly 35,000 of which are undergraduates.

 Mental Health Statistics for Fullerton